Nachman of Breslov: Published works

 Another mysterious document that Reb Nachman dictated to Reb Nathan is the Megillat Setarim ("Hidden Scroll"), which was written in a cryptic combination of Hebrew initials and brief phrases.
 Prof. Zvi Mark has researched and attempted to decipher this document, based on disclosures from prominent members of the Breslov community.
 His findings have been published in Hebrew and in English translation, along with facsimiles of discrepant manuscript copies.

 Destroyed writings

 Nachman also wrote but then destroyed Sefer HaGanuz ("The Hidden Book") and the Sefer HaNisraf ("The Burned Book").
 He told his disciples that these volumes contained deep mystical insights that few would be able to comprehend.
 He dictated the Sefer HaNisraf to Sternhartz, who said that he did not understand it at all and that "What I do remember is that it spoke about the greatness of the mitzvah of hospitality and preparing the bed for a guest".
 Nachman never showed the Sefer HaGanuz to anyone, and in 1808 he burned all the copies of the Sefer HaGanuz and the Sefer Ha-nisraf.

-Nachman first ordered the two manuscripts of the book Sefer HaNisraf to be destroyed in a bargain for his life during a phase of his tuberculosis which preceded his death by two years.
-He believed that the illness was a "punishment from the upper-world--for writing a book".
+He destroyed them in a belief that his tuberculosis was a "punishment from the upper-world--for writing a book".

-Two years later, from his deathbed, he ordered a chest full of his writings to be burnt.
-On the evening of the last day of his life, Rabbi Nachman gave his disciples the key to a chest.
-"As soon as I am dead," he told them, "while my body is still lying here on the floor, you are to take all the writings you find in the chest and burn them.
-And be sure to fulfill my request."